Raphire/Win11Debloat/README.md

 - Disable the 'Include in library' from context menu.
 - Disable the 'Give access to' from context menu.
 - Disable the 'Share' from context menu.
 (Does not remove the onedrive share option)

+### The windows 11 default settings will:
+- Remove all bloatware apps from [this list](#these-apps-will-be-deleted-by-default).
+- Disable bing in windows search.
+- Disable tips & tricks on the lockscreen.
+(This changes your lockscreen wallpaper to the windows default)
+- Disable tips, tricks and suggestions in the startmenu and settings.

 ### Or select the 'Advanced' option in the menu to customize the script to your needs.